DarkOctane/DarkOctane/README.md

  What is this?
-- DarkOctane is an OpenSource OpenHardware project intended to fix issues faced by those wishing to play games such as GuitarHero, RockBand, or CloneHero.
+-DarkOctane is an OpenSource OpenHardware project intended improve the experience of games such as GuitarHero, RockBand, or CloneHero.